-In addition to reading the course literature, you are expected to take an active part in seminar discussions, complete several writing exercises, and present a course paper orally in class.
-By the end of the course, you should have acquired the ability critically to discuss central aspects of the history of anthropological theory and be able to make use of such knowledge in the construction of contemporary anthropological problems.
+In addition to reading the course literature, students are expected to take part actively in seminar discussions, to complete several writing exercises, and to present a course paper orally in class.
+By the end of the course, students should have acquired the ability critically to discuss central aspects of the history of anthropological theory, and be able to make use of such knowledge in the construction of contemporary anthropological problems.

 Department of Cultural Anthropology and Ethnology

 Telephone: +46 18 471 22 13